nus-cs2103-AY1617S2/addressbook-level4/src/test/data/ManualTesting/TestScript.md

 > Sorted all tasks by priority

 The list of tasks is sorted according to priority, with the 'hi' priority at the top followed by 'mid' and 'low'.

-## Sync command
-To sync your tasks in Opus into Google calendar, start command with the keyword `sync`.

-`sync on` to turn syncing on
-`sync off` to turn syncing off

-####Result
-1. After the first step, Opus will direct you to the Google Tasks authorization page in your browser.
-Once authorized with your Google account, there will be a pop-up window telling you that sync has been turned on, and you may now close the authorization page and go back to Opus.
-After the authorization, all the tasks you added will sync to your Google Calendar.
-2. After the second step, sync to Google Calendar will be turned off.